 - If any evaluated areas require remediation or follow-up, plans of action will have to be developed with timelines to address them.

 - Be sure to address your follow-up action items within a reasonable period of time.
-About 3-4 months is often considered a reasonable time for most doctors' offices.
+About three to four months is often considered a reasonable amount of time for most doctors' offices.
 For instance, if you are using a straight-cut shredder, your report might ask you to procure a cross-cut shredder or shredding service to make your document disposal process more secure.

-- Know where your patients' Protected Health Information is - where it is stored on your EHR, where your data backups are kept, on which employees you or your employees store any PHI, where printed versions of PHI may be kept.
+- Know where your patients' Protected Health Information is - where it is stored on your EHR, where your data backups are kept, of which employees you or your employees store any PHI, and where printed versions of PHI may be kept.

 - If you don't already have Business Associate Agreements with your vendors, you should arrange to get them immediately.
 These are important legal documents where you can specify the roles and responsibilities of your vendors or business associates when it comes to handle your patients' protected health information that you are ultimately responsible for.